 What does a specific CIT program look like?

-Because it can be challenging to envision a counselor-in-training program if you’ve never experienced one, here’s a look at the activities CITs do in one day at our camp, Camp Galileo, an innovation day camp in California, Chicago and Denver:
+Because it can be challenging to envision a counselor-in-training program if you’ve never experienced one, here’s a look at the activities CITs do in one day at our program, designed for rising 7th – 10th graders at Camp Galileo locations across the San Francisco Bay Area, Southern California, Chicagoland, Seattle, Washington DC and Denver:

 Counselors-in-training spend time with each other and a dedicated CIT leader.
 They build camaraderie through teamwork games and spend dedicated time learning leadership skills.
 Examples of those skills include: how to build a growth mindset, positive camper management, goal setting and effective communication methods.